Yili0616/graph-analytics-comparison/README.md

 Step 2: Change the Main value to graphgen

-Step 3: type make on command prompt
+Step 3: Type make on command prompt

 Step 4: